 Debi Brannan, PhD, received her BS, MS, and PhD at Portland State University (OR).
 She is currently an assistant professor at Western Oregon University where she directs a team of undergraduates/postbaccalaureate students.
-Dr. Brannan has been an associate editor with Psi Chi Journal of Psychological Research since 2013 and in July of 2016 is the editor.
+Dr. Brannan has been an associate editor with Psi Chi Journal since 2013 and in July of 2016 is the editor.
 In Dr. Brannan’s scholarship as an applied social psychologist, she has focused her research on understanding how positive interactions and social support buffer individuals from stress and negative health behaviors.
 Using daily process methodology, Dr. Brannan has examined the effects of daily demands on work-family-school balance among nontraditional students as well as daily social support on drinking behaviors.
 Dr. Brannan is currently collaborating with colleagues from Harvard, University of Miami and Northeastern on musculoskeletal pain and psychological outcomes.
 In addition, she is particularly interested in the role of social support across cultures—specifically, the connections among social support and well-being, health, and job success.

 Melanie M. Domenech Rodríguez, PhD, is a professor of psychology at Utah State University (USU); she began her appointment at USU in 2000.
 Her research focuses on family processes in Spanish-speaking Latino families.
 Dr. Domenech Rodríguez is engaged in programs of research in México, Puerto Rico, and Michigan.

 Dr. Domenech Rodríguez is passionate about training undergraduate and graduate students in research, especially research focused on eliminating health disparities.
 She has mentored undergraduate students on honors theses (n = 9) as well as through the USU Psi Chi Chapter where she has served as advisor since 2002.
 She has also mentored graduate students in the completion of their theses (n = 12) and dissertations (n = 15).
-Dr. Domenech Rodríguez’s mentorship has covered the spectrum of undergraduate to faculty members in her role as Editor for Psi Chi Journal of Psychological Research since late 2011.
+Dr. Domenech Rodríguez’s mentorship has covered the spectrum of undergraduate to faculty members in her role as Editor for Psi Chi Journal since late 2011.

 Dr. Domenech Rodríguez is a licensed psychologist in Utah, Idaho, and Puerto Rico.
 She obtained her doctoral degree at Colorado State University in 1999.
 Dr. Domenech Rodríguez was born and raised in Puerto Rico and currently lives in Logan, UT.
 She has two daughters.